World’s First Bi-National MPA Gains Momentum as a Hope Spot

 Led by legendary oceanography Dr Sylvia Earle, Mission Blue is an alliance of conservation organizations aiming to heighten public awareness, access and support for a worldwide network of marine protected areas, designated Hope Spots, of which there are now more than 120 worldwide.

-The new Hope Spot is known as the Cocos-Galápagos Swimway, a 120,000km migratory route between Costa Rica’s Cocos Island National Park and Ecuador’s Galápagos Marine Reserve – both of which are designated as UNESCO World Heritage Sites.
+The new Hope Spot is known as the Cocos-Galápagos Swimway, a 120,000 sq km migratory corridor between Costa Rica’s Cocos Island National Park and Ecuador’s Galápagos Marine Reserve – both of which are designated as UNESCO World Heritage Sites.

 'I had an opportunity to meet sharks in the Galápagos in 1966,' said Dr Earle, '[and] in 1972, I had an opportunity to visit Cocos Island.
 In between those islands, there’s a lot of water.
 We know now that the sharks travel not just between Cocos and Galápagos, but all over.
 They find food all over the ocean in which they travel.
 It’s important to think like the sharks, the sea turtles and the various forms of life that are not just found in places where we’ve named and claimed territory.
 We must consider the creatures that occupy this liquid space that we call the ocean and realise that if we were to take action to protect them, it’s not good enough that Cocos and Galápagos have an area of a safe haven around them.
 What about the space in between?
 That has to be protected too.
 That’s the underlining rationale.'